 We may be eligible for priority review designation for our product candidate if the FDA determines such product candidate offers major advances in treatment or provides a treatment where no adequate therapy exists.
 A priority review designation means that the goal for the FDA to review an application is six months, rather than the standard review period of ten months.
 The FDA has broad discretion with respect to whether or not to grant priority review status to a product candidate, so even if we believe a particular product candidate is eligible for such designation or status, the FDA may decide not to grant it.
-Thus, while the FDA has granted priority review to other oncology disease products, our product candidate, should we determine to seek priority review, may not receive similar designation.
+Thus, while the FDA has granted priority review, may not receive similar designation.
 Moreover, even if our product candidate is designated for priority review, such a designation does not necessarily mean a faster regulatory review process or necessarily confer any advantage with respect to approval compared to conventional FDA procedures.
 Receiving priority review from the FDA does not guarantee approval within an accelerated timeline or thereafter.